masagrator/ReverseNX/README.md

 >
 > 32 bit games are unsupported,
 >
 > 0.3X Release crashes OS if in titles folder of game you want to boot are cheats and you are using Atmosphere.
-For avoiding this you can use disabled mode in ReverseNX-Tool,
+For avoiding this you can use ReverseNX-Tool (more in tool's repo)
 >
 > For EmuMMC (and maybe sysnand too): if you use freebird, then OS can crash if you try to open hbmenu while running game (don't know if this was an issue with older releases).